2015-16 STUDENT-ATHLETE HANDBOOK

 Consequences of Positive Test for Performance-Enhancing Drugs

-Student-athletes who choose to take performance-enhancing drugs such as anabolic steroids are making a conscious decision to cheat and engage in an impermissible and unlawful activity that my irrevocably impair their health.
+Student-athletes who choose to take performance-enhancing drugs such as anabolic steroids are making a conscious decision to cheat and engage in an impermissible and unlawful activity that may irrevocably impair their health.

-Student-athlete will participate in a conference telephone call with head coach, Associate Athletic Director for Student-Athlete Services and parent(s) or legal guardian(s) at which time the consequences of a positive test result will be reviewed.
+Student-athlete will participate in a conference telephone call with his or her head coach, director of athletics and parent(s) or legal guardian(s) at which time the consequences of the positive test result will be reviewed.

-Student-athlete will be suspended immediately from 50% of the team’s contests that are conducted in the championship segment.
-Postseason competition may be used to satisfy this requirement and the suspension will carry over to the following season if necessary. .
+Student-athlete will be suspended immediately from 50% of the team’s regular season contests (or dates of competition) that are conducted in the championship segment, not including exhibition and post-season contests.
+Contests (or dates of competition) used to satisfy this penalty must be part of the championship segment of the team’s season and do not include exhibition contests.
+Postseason competition may be used to satisfy this requirement and the suspension will carry over to the following season if necessary.
+Where 50% results in half of a contest (or a date of competition), the penalty will be rounded up to the next whole number.

-The student-athlete will be dismissed from the team and financial aid will not be renewed.
+The student-athlete will be dismissed from the team and financial aid will not be renewed for future academic years.

 The use of alcohol impedes the ability of a student-athlete to achieve optimal performance levels.
-CUAD does not support underage drinking, irresponsible use of alcohol or alcohol-related behavior that leads to involvement with the criminal justice system.
-Clemson University and South Carolina law restrict the use of alcohol.
+The CUAD does not support underage drinking, irresponsible use of alcohol or alcohol-related behavior that leads to involvement with the criminal justice system.
+Clemson University, Clemson University Housing, and South Carolina law restrict the use of alcohol.
 Student-athletes should refer to the Clemson University Code of Conduct for further information on these restrictions.

 Student-athletes who consume alcohol will be held accountable for any alcohol-related incident in which they are involved on or off campus.
-In such cases, the student-athlete is subject to CUAD or team disciplinary action depending upon whether or not the incident results in legal action.
-The student-athlete may also be subject to University sanctions as out lined in the Student Code of Conduct.
-If the incident does not result in legal action, the coach of that team will recommend to that team’s sports supervisor the appropriate course of action.
-If the student-athlete is charged, convicted or pleads guilty to an incident involving the legal system, the course of action will follow CUAD’s protocol for addressing violations of the Department’s Standard of Conduct.
+In such cases, the student-athlete may be subject to CUAD or team disciplinary action.
+If the alcohol-related incident does not result in legal action, the head coach of that student-athlete’s team will recommend to that team’s sports supervisor the appropriate course of action.
+If the student-athlete is charged, convicted or pleads guilty to an alcohol-related incident, the course of action will follow CUAD’s protocol for addressing violations of the department’s Standard of Conduct/Disciplinary Policy, which are set forth in the Student-Athlete Handbook.
+The student-athlete may also be subject to University sanctions as outlined in the Student Code of Conduct.

 · Driving under the influence (DUI/DWI) or other motor vehicle violations involving alcohol.